-i NOTE: This method is available only for powered-on VMs running Windows Server[®] 2008 or later.
-For VMs running older Windows[®] operating systems, install vzShadow.exe manually, as described in Configuring VSS tools using the manual method.
+i NOTE: This method is available only for powered-on VMs running Windows Server[®] 2008 R2 SP1 or later.

 To configure VSS tools using the automated method:

 - 1 When viewing the My Inventory View, right-click the preferred VM, and select Configure VSS Tools. - 2 When the Configure VSS Tools dialog box appears, enter the name and password for an account with administrative privileges on the VM, and click Next.